Piz Maler

 Taxi Widera Tel. +41(0)81 949 12 50

-Automatic avalanche towers are installed in the direction of Nual.
-However, triggering does not affect the ascent.
-But be careful when descending via Alp Nual.
+Automatic avalanche blasting masts are installed in the direction of Nual.
+However, a release does not affect the ascent.
+But caution is advised when descending over Alp Nual.

-The cable car transports 8 people per trip.
+The cable car transports 8 people per ride.

 Directions

-From Stavel sut il Tgom on the broad ridge over the Piz Nual.
-At Carvers dil -Tgom follows a small descent into a hollow.
-Then it goes in southwestern direction to the ski depot.
+From Stavel sut il Tgom on the broad ridge over Piz Nual.
+At Carvers dil-Tgom there is a small descent into a hollow.
+Then it goes southwest to the ski depot.
 Descent over the north slope

 Directions